dsaenztagarro/haskell-real-world/README.md

 # Haskell Real World

-All exercises have been modified in order to run with Haskell 2014
+All exercises have been modified in order to run with GHC 7.8.4

 ### Packages globally installed